 When we moved to Lisbon for the summer, I made it my mission to find the best pastel de nata in town.
 If you haven’t had the pleasure of indulging in a pastel de nata yet, it’s a warm, creamy egg custard tart, with a flaky crust and a dust of cinnamon and sugar.
-If you’re looking for the best pastéis de nata in the Lisbon area, most people will tell you to head straight to Pastéis de Belém, just a 15 minute tram ride from the center of Lisbon.
-Even with everything to see and do in Belém, it’s still worth a visit just to pick up a few tarts from the bakery that’s been churning them out since 1837.
+If you’re looking for the best pastel de nata in the Lisbon area, most people will tell you to head straight to Pastéis de Belém, just a 15 minute tram ride from the center of Lisbon.
+Even with everything to see and do in Belém, it’s still worth a visit just to pick up a few of these Portuguese custard tarts from the bakery that’s been churning them out since 1837.
 While we wish we could make the quick trip to Belém every time we want some pastéis de nata, it would be a bit impractical (because, well, we want them every day).
 Thus, we set out on a search for the best pastel de nata in Lisbon within walking distance of our summer digs, closer to the center of the city.

-In order to find the best and make a fair comparison, we set out a few criteria to assess these scrumptious little tarts.
+In order to find the best and make a fair comparison, we set out a few criteria to assess these scrumptious little custard tarts.

 The pastry shell will make or break your tart.
 If it’s soggy or tastes like old lard, it’s hard to enjoy the filling.
 Thus we, wanted a crust that was light, crisp and flaky, with just a hint of buttery flavor.